Custom plugins

 BSR instance:

-- Public: All user accounts with access to the instance will have access to the plugin
+- Public: All user accounts with access to the instance have access to the plugin

 The instructions below cover how to build, package, and push a custom plugin.